This photograph is of an unusual textile technique. One thing that is definitely not required is fraying! However…….

 From time to time I give talks to various groups.
 Last night we visited a local one, and it’s safe to say that many of the members are friends and a few are customers too.
 This doesn’t make the talk any easier, however, a talk is a talk – and you have to give value for money when people are making the effort to come and listen.
 Just as we were about to leave we had a phone call.
 It purported to be from a marketing company – and they were asking us to invest in a scheme for fracking…..

 Now, this may be a lucrative enterprise, fracking may be safe etc, etc, etc but frankly fracking was the farthest thing from my mind and I was quite angry that they had called.
 In fact, I ‘festered’ almost all the way to the venue.
-Now the journey wasn’t very long, so in reality I didn’t waste an enormous amount of time on the subject, but I did make a decision!
+In truth, though the journey wasn’t very long, so in reality I didn’t waste an enormous amount of time on the subject, however, I did make a decision!

 Recently my artwork has moved in a slightly different direction.
 I’ve been working for some time on a project re Alzheimers, and that hovers and hoovers around my brain all the time.
 Topics that include broken images, scribbles, scrawls, incomplete sentences – I’m sure you get the drift – have been uppermosts in my thoughts every time I lift a pen or paintbrush.
 This page from my sketchbook (which is one of the things I showed them last night, by the way) gives you an idea